 Method 1: Updating the VMware Workstation application

 Before you try anything else, it’s important to ensure that you’re running the latest VMware Workstation version.
-There are a lot of users reports that point towards a bug being responsible for the VMware Workstation Unrecoverable Error: (vcpu-0) error in Wmware Workstation 11.
+There are a lot of users reports that point towards a bug being responsible for the VMware Workstation Unrecoverable Error: (vcpu-0) error in Vmware Workstation 11.

-Since this bug has already been patched by the developers, you will be able to eliminate the issue by ensuring that you VMware Workstation client is updated to the latest version.
+Since this bug has already been patched by the developers, you will be able to eliminate the issue by ensuring that your VMware Workstation client is updated to the latest version.
 To do this, simply open VMware Workstation and go to Player > Help > Software Updates.

 Once you get to the Software Updates screen, click on Check for Updates and see if a new version is available.
 If it is, follow the on-screen prompts to install it on your computer.

 Once the newer version is installed, restart your computer and see if the issue has been resolved.
 If you’re still encountering the VMware Workstation Unrecoverable Error: (vcpu-0) error, move down to the next method below.

 Method 2: Disabling / Uninstalling another organization’s virtualization software